ShaneMaglangit/agp/README.md

 Package `agp` is a gene parsing package for Axie Infinity.

-The name agp stands for "Axie Gene Parse" which decodes the hex representation of an Axie's gene into a human readable format.
+The name agp stands for "Axie Gene Parser" which decodes the hex representation of an Axie's gene into a human readable format.

 ---